 Després takes a holistic approach behind the scenes too.
 The business holds a Fairtrade certification and works in collaboration with Rainforest Alliance, Soil Association and the Roundtable on Sustainable Palm Oil.
-Its offices are almost paperless, single-use plastic-free and are powered by renewable energy providers Ecotricity and The Good Energy Company.
-Meanwhile, the ethical insurance company Nature Save provides cover.
+Its offices are almost paperless, single-use plastic-free and are powered by renewable energy providers Ecotricity and Good Energy.
+Meanwhile, the ethical insurance company Naturesave provides cover.

 The concept of provenance runs through every aspect, he says, to ensure that sustainability isn’t just skin deep.

 In April, Sandra Odoh started making hand sanitiser after discovering there was none available in her area.
 “Everybody was so appreciative, but the carers and nurses coming to collect the hand sanitiser told me their hands were so sore from constant washing and sanitising, so I made a batch of soothing oil-based hand balm and two weeks later, they were asking for more.”

 Odoh, a self-employed hairdresser and holistic therapist from Lockerbie subsequently took the School of Natural Skincare’s certificate.
 On the course she learned to make serums and oils, which Odoh will use in treatments.

 She also plans to create a care pack for NHS workers.
 “I’m adapting recipes from the School of Natural Skincare to make a healing hand balm, energising foot soak, calming face gel, refreshing facial spritz and soothing foot balm – it should be an amazing package to receive.”